-Many high-quality hiking sandal feature outsoles made of natural rubber.
+Many high-quality hiking sandals feature outsoles made of natural rubber.
 Two types of rubber are often used, called carbon rubber and blown rubber.
 Carbon rubber is a durable rubber compound that is quite hard, while blown rubber is an air-injected rubber that is softer and more flexible.

-Some walking sandals will use carbon rubber for most of the outsole, with sections of blown rubber for the forefoot because as it feels better to walk on.
+Some walking sandals will use carbon rubber for most of the outsole, with sections of blown rubber for the forefoot as it feels better to walk on.
 Rubber is usually the best choice for the outsole of a walking sandal because it offers an incredible amount of traction and stability.

 There are various synthetic materials that emulate the look and feel of rubber.
-The main advantage of these synthetic rubbers is that they can have greater resistance to abrasion, wear, and water.
+The main advantage of these synthetic rubbers is that they can have greater resistance to abrasion, wear and water.
 They are also much more affordable than natural rubber.
 Their main disadvantage is that they don’t offer the same level of traction.

 |Pros of Rubber||Cons of Rubber|

 In the past decade, synthetic materials have come to dominate the walking sandal market.
 While the main reason for their increased use is affordability, synthetic materials also have some advantages.